phamcongthuy/challenge/_live/caleitc4me.md

   access and eligibility to the EITC and continue to lift working people out of poverty.
 Everyone who works deserves to have the dignity of financial security and providing for their families!
+category_metrics:
-category_metrics: '[''Number of households below the self-sufficiency standard'']'
+  - Number of households below the self-sufficiency standard
+category_other:
-category_other: '[''LA is the healthiest place to CONNECT'']'
+  - LA is the healthiest place to CONNECT
-unique_identifier: z5mpa2rx
 category: live
 uri: /live/caleitc4me/
 order: 16
 project_image: /assets/images/live/caleitc4me.jpg
-project_proposal_impact: []

 ---